 ‘You are always welcome at Innova Academy’.

-Parents and family are made welcome at Innova Academy.
-Our entire first floor ‘Mall’ is dedicated to community – providing social spaces for children, staff, parents and visitors to meet and socialize.
+Our entire first floor ‘Mall’ is dedicated to the community – providing social spaces for students, staff, parents and visitors to meet and socialize.
 It is full of exhibitions, displays and celebrations and is a center for student lunchtime performances.

-The Sports Center is a wonderful facility and as well as being a hub for the schools extracurricular program is available for booking by parents and community groups.
+The Sports and Community Center is a wonderful facility and as well as being a hub for the school’s extracurricular programme is available for booking by parents and community groups.

-Innova believes that it is importance of showcasing and celebrating achievement and to come together as a community that holds assemblies, exhibitions and events to showcase life at school, our programs and student accomplishments.
 With this in mind, and to ensure everyone feels welcome, we have created cafes and lounges where parents can feel comfortable and ‘at home’.
-At all times, parents are welcome to visit, drop by, enjoy the environment, have a casual catch up or a formal meeting with a teacher, counselor or principal or to spend time with other parents in one of our cafes or many parent clubs.
+At all times, parents are welcome to visit, drop by, enjoy the environment, have a casual catch up or a formal meeting with a teacher, counsellor or principal or to spend time with other parents in one of our cafes or many parent clubs.